-Being the oldest Catholic church west of the Mississippi, the Old St. Ferdinand Church has more than just a long history of prayer.
-The church holds within its walls a significant piece of historical importance.
+Built in 1821, the Old St. Ferdinand Shrine has more than just a long history of prayer.
+In addition to being the oldest extant Catholic church between the Rocky Mountains and Mississippi River, the building holds within its walls a significant piece of historical importance.

-Within the church exists the Old St. Ferdinand Shrine which on its own is an incredible sight to see with its beautiful models of old buildings and outstanding design.
-Among the many replications that represent fundamental aspects of the Catholic church is the wax replica of St. Valentine in front of the altar.
-Inside of this life-like replica is one of the relics of St. Valentine that was given to Bishop Louis DuBourg as a gift from the King of France.
+The Old St. Ferdinand Shrine on its own is an incredible sight to see, with outstanding design and beautiful models of old buildings.The buildings of the Old St. Ferdinand Shrine have been listed on the National Register of Historic Places because of their collection of irreplaceable historical artifacts.
+In front of the altar is a wax replica of St. Valentine in front of the altar—and inside this life-like effigy is, allegedly, one of the relics of St. Valentine, given to Bishop Louis DuBourg by the King of France.